RAbo-Github/caad002x/README.md

 3) ButterKnifeDemo[1,2]: Clicking on a button changes the display of a text view; we do not use the ButterKnife Library (in ButterKnifeDemo_1) then we use it (in ButterKnifeDemo_2)
+4) TipCalculator: calculates the tip amount to give to a waiter/waitress according to the value of his/her service; interesting app for building a Layout and using ButterKnife Zelezny.